micahondiwa/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 |[0-rectangle.js](0-rectangle.js)| Write an empty class Rectangle that defines a rectangle.|
 |[1-rectangle.js](1-rectangle.js)| Write a class Rectangle that defines a rectangle with a constructor with 2 arguments w = width and h = height.|
 |[2-rectangle.js](2-rectangle.js)| Write a class Rectangle that defines a rectangle with a constructor with 2 arguments w = width and h = height.
 If w or h is equal to 0 or not a positive integer, create an empty object.|
+Write a class Rectangle that defines a rectangle with a constructor with 2 arguments w = width and h = height.
+If w or h is equal to 0 or not a positive integer, create an empty object.
+Create an instance method called print() that prints the rectangle using the character X. |